shruti-202/vishwa-villas-fe/README.md

 # Vishwa-Villas

-A property listing platform for buy, sell and renting of Houses, Apartments & Bungalow.
+A property listing platform for buying, selling, and renting houses, apartments, and bungalows.

 ## How to install and run locally ?
 ```